idsc-frazzoli/subare/README.md

 [python code](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)
 by Shangtong Zhang

-Our implementation is different in two aspects
+Our implementation is different from the reference in two aspects

 * the algorithms are implemented separate from the problem scenarios
 * the math is in exact precision which reproduces symmetries in the results in case the problem features symmetries